Nourish - Candida Overgrowth: The Importance of Fermented and Cultured Foods on the Anti Candida Diet (Part Three)

 Raw cabbage contains roughly 30 mg of vitamin C per cup, but when you ferment it into sauerkraut or kimchi, its vitamin C and antioxidant levels skyrocket.
 Levels of antioxidants improve drastically and the vitamin C in sauerkraut can range anywhere from 57 to 695 mg!

 Why does this happen?
 Because fermentation increases the bioavailability of vitamins and minerals in plant-based foods.
-It even makes folate, riboflavin, and vitamin B12 more absorbable, plus it helps the syntheses of vitamin K2 and amino acids.
+It even makes folate, riboflavin, and vitamin B12 more absorbable.
+Plus it helps the synthesis of vitamin K2 and amino acids.

 All you need to do is grab yourself any veg of your choice, any herbs/spices you want, add them to a jar with a lid and cover with a salt water brine.
-After 5-10 days you’ll have probiotic rich lacto-fermented veggies to enjoy with every meal!
+After 5-10 days (or longer if you wish) you’ll have probiotic-rich lacto-fermented veggies to enjoy with every meal!

 If you’re interested in trying this, check out some recipes online as it’s important to get your salt:water ratio right.